codenet/public-notes/paper-1989-vector-clock.md

 example is from [[paper-1986-tocs-chandy-lamport]]:

-> The state-detection algorithm plays the role of a group of photographers observing a panoramic, dynamic scene, such as a sky filled with migrating birdsa scene so vast that it cannot be captured by a single photograph.
+> The state-detection algorithm plays the role of a group of photographers observing a panoramic, dynamic scene, such as a sky filled with migrating birds scene so vast that it cannot be captured by a single photograph.
 The photographers must take several snapshots and piece the snapshots together to form a picture of the overall scene.
 The snapshots cannot all be taken at